3 Chromosomal Disorders

 4. Why is the birth prevalence of Down syndrome lower in industrialised than in developing countries?

 In industrialised countries women are better informed and more aware about the risk of Down syndrome in pregnancy with advanced maternal age (AMA).
 Women, therefore, use family planning and usually have their infants before the age of 35 years.
-Genetic counselling, genetic screening, prenatal diagnosis and other services are also more available and used in industrialised countries.
+Genetic counselling, genetic screening, prenatal diagnosis and other services, including early access and the option to termination of pregnancy are also more available and used in industrialised countries.

 5. Are most infants with Down syndrome born to older women?